MikeKutz/APEX--RAS-Cloud/RAS HR with Namespace/README.md

-# Advance RAS HR Demo
+# RAS HR Demo with Namespace
 In this demonstration, we will enhance the Oracle Documentation HR Demo example my use of Namespaces and Global Callbacks.

 As a reminder, RAS is like VPD on steroids
 - use Namespaces instead of a `context`
 - use `xs_sys_contex` instead of `sys_context`
-- use Global Callbacks instead of Logon Triggers
+- use Global Callbacks instead of Logon Triggers (skip for this demo)
 - unlike VPD, values remain across stateless calls (eg APEX Pages) for the same RAS Session

-## Prerquisites
-It is assumed that you have gone through the RAS HR Demo Example.
-This demo picks up after the testing but before any cleanup codes have been ran.

 ## Department Specific Security
 The `it_role` is specific for the IT Department (`department_id=60`).
 Instead, we want to generalize this to be the department assigned at the creation of the RAS Session (`department_id=xs_sys_context('hr$session','department_id')`)